Sayyidah Zaynab

-Sayyidah Zaynab (السيدة زينب; meaning "Lady Zaynab"), commonly known as Sayyidah Zaynab (سیده زينب), is a town in the Rif Dimashq Governorate of Syria, 10 km south of Damascus, the national capital.
+Sayyidah Zaynab (السيدة زينب; meaning "Lady Zaynab"), commonly known as Set Zaynab (الست زينب), is a town in the Rif Dimashq Governorate of Syria, 10 km south of Damascus, the national capital.
 With a population of 136,427 (2004 census), it is the 10th most populous city in Syria and the most populous satellite city of Damascus.
 Administratively, the town is located in Markaz Rif Dimashq district and belongs to the nahiyah ("subdistrict") of Babbila.
 The municipality of Sayyidah Zaynab is still considered as a rural community by the governorate of Rif Dimashq.
 The city contains the Qabr Essit Palestinian refugee camp.

 Etymology

 The name of the town is derived from the shrine that contains the grave of Zaynab, daughter of ‘Alī and Fātimah and granddaughter of Muhammad.
 It is believed by Twelver Shī‘a Muslims that the Sayyidah Zaynab Mosque is the authentic burial place of Lady Zaynab, whereas the Sayyidah Zainab Mosque in Cairo by the same name belongs to Zaynab bint Yahya bint Zayd bint ‘Alī Zayn al-‘Ābidīn (i.e. the great granddaughter of the Imam).